OpenResearchInstitute/documents/Remote_Labs/ORI-Lab-User-Setup.md

 up a new kind of test and development environment should consult with the lab managers for help configuring a suitable virtual machine.

-* A Windows 10 Pro virtual machine named `chonc-win10` is available for general use.
+* A Windows 10 Pro virtual machine named `chonc-win10` is available for general use in the San Diego lab.
 It has direct-mapped access to the Nvidia graphics card, which enables its use for GPU-assisted signal processing development work.
 (GPU usage remains untested.)
 This VM auto-starts when Chonc boots, so it should always be running unless something else is running that also needs to use the GPU.

-* An Ubuntu 18.04.5 virtual machine named `chococat` is set up for FPGA development using Xilinx Vivado.
+* An Ubuntu 18.04.5 virtual machine named `chococat` is set up in the San Diego lab for FPGA development using Xilinx Vivado.
 This VM auto-starts when Chonc boots, so it should generally always be running.